-Victoria’s Secret Model Gizele Oliveira Gets On All Fours In Tiny Red String Bikini
+Victoria's Secret Model Gizele Oliveira Gets On All Fours In Tiny Red String Bikini

 The upload proved popular with the brand's more than 393,000 followers, amassing over 1,100 likes in less than 24 hours.

 Gizele appeared to rock the same minuscule bikini in sizzling shots posted to her own account earlier this month.
-Her photos gave her 1.4 million followers a better look at the bottoms as she revealed that they were a thong that flashed plenty of her toned booty.
+Her photos gave her 1.4 million followers a better look at the bottoms as she revealed they were a thong that flashed plenty of her toned booty.

 She also confirmed that the shoot took place in Paia, Hawaii, as she posed and splashed around in the ocean.